ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 you gotta hold the block string and reversal (5p) when you can air fan doesnt have a hitbox in air so jump to punish

+## aba
+if you block a close overhead you can punish with 5p but only on dookie mode

 ## Bedman
 2HS gets blown up becaues they can covert easily from ariel attacks